mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

     import torch
     import matplotlib.pyplot as plt
-    from pina.model.layers import ContinuousConv
+    from pina.model.layers import ContinuousConvBlock
     import torchvision # for MNIST dataset
     from pina.model import FeedForward # for building AE and MNIST classification

-The tutorial is structured as follow:

-* `Continuous filter background <#continuous-filter-background>`__: understand how the convolutional filter works and how to use it.

-* `Building a MNIST Classifier <#building-a-mnist-classifier>`__: show how to build a simple classifier using the MNIST dataset and how to combine a continuous convolutional layer with a feedforward neural network.
+The tutorial is structured as follow: \* `Continuous filter background <#continuous-filter-background>`__: understand how the convolutional filter works and how to use it. \* `Building a MNIST Classifier <#building-a-mnist-classifier>`__: show how to build a simple classifier using the MNIST dataset and how to combine a continuous convolutional layer with a feedforward neural network. \* `Building a Continuous Convolutional

-* `Building a Continuous Convolutional Autoencoder <#building-a-continuous-convolutional-autoencoder>`__: show how to use the continuous filter to work with unstructured data for autoencoding and up-sampling.
+Autoencoder <#building-a-continuous-convolutional-autoencoder>`__: show
+how to use the continuous filter to work with unstructured data for autoencoding and up-sampling.

 Continuous filter background
 ----------------------------